Inference using Anthropic Messages API

 Supported Regions

-The Messages API is available on the bedrock-mantle endpoint in all
+The Messages API is available on the bedrock-runtime endpoint in all

-Claude models are available.
-See Regional availability for
+Regions where Claude models are available.
+See Regional availability by models for details.
+On the bedrock-mantle

 Prerequisites

-Before using the Messages API, ensure you have the following:
+Before using the Messages API, make sure you have the following:

 -